kspicer80/kspicer80.github.io/content/posts/2022-07-blank-pca-analysis-of-recent-new-justices_21.md

 (All of the code for this post is available in this repo [here](https://github.com/kspicer80/acb_opinion_topic_modeling).)

-Continuing off of the last two posts ([here](https://kspicer80.github.io/posts/2022-07-06-topic-modeling-the-ussc_19/) and [here](https://kspicer80.github.io/posts/2022-07-07-top2vec-topic-modeling_20/)), I thought we might continue seeing what we could do with our Supreme Court Opinions dataset(s)—I was also fascinated and inspired by a nice little article on [Wikipedia](https://en.wikipedia.org/wiki/Ideological_leanings_of_United_States_Supreme_Court_justices) the "Ideological leanings of United States Supreme Court justices," which has some really nice images.
-I thought one might do a little exploratory work with of the more recently appointed Justices: in particular I wanted to look at the work done so far by Justices Gorsuch, Kavanaugh, and Barrett; perhaps a little PCA work to see if we could work through any potential stylistic similarities between their opinions so far.
+Continuing off of the last two posts ([here](https://kspicer80.github.io/posts/2022-07-06-topic-modeling-the-ussc_19/) and [here](https://kspicer80.github.io/posts/2022-07-07-top2vec-topic-modeling_20/)), I thought we might continue seeing what we could do with our Supreme Court Opinions dataset(s)—I was also fascinated and inspired by a nice little article on [Wikipedia](https://en.wikipedia.org/wiki/Ideological_leanings_of_United_States_Supreme_Court_justices) about the "Ideological leanings of United States Supreme Court justices," which has some really nice images.
+I thought one might do a little exploratory work with the opinions of some of the more recently appointed Justices: in particular I wanted to look at the work done so far by Justices Gorsuch, Kavanaugh, and Barrett; perhaps a little PCA work to see if we could work through any potential stylistic similarities between their opinions so far.
 Given that none of the opinions by these newer Justices are in either of our USSC datasets (either from the [Karsdorp, et. al. work]((https://www.humanitiesdataanalysis.org/topic-models/notebook.html)) or from the dataset available on [Kaggle]((https://www.kaggle.com/datasets/gqfiddler/scotus-opinions))), we'll have to do some data wrangling/scraping.
-We'll focus in on utilizing the data gathered on the [Court Listener website](https://www.courtlistener.com/).
-I thought I would try to take us through all the steps I went in order to pull down these justices' opinions.
-There are, of course, some things I figured out to make the whole process a little more streamlined, but I'll go through the non-streamlined paths and will try to show the spots where we could simplify things a good deal.
+We'll focus in on utilizing the data gathered through the really awesome [Court Listener website](https://www.courtlistener.com/).
+I thought I would try to take us through all the steps I went through in order to pull down these Justices' opinions.
+There are, of course, some things I figured out along the way to make the whole process a little more streamlined, but I'll go through the non-streamlined paths and will try to show the spots where we could simplify things a good deal.
+(The more streamlined versions are available in the [Appendix](#appendix) below.)

 ## Data Wrangling/Gathering/Web Scraping Process